masonmahaffey/News-Aggregator/README.md

 ##Stretch Goals
 1. Upvote/downvote option for users
+2. Option to share articles on social media
-2. Backend server
+3. Backend server
-3. Displaying articles in an Iframe modal
+4. Displaying articles in an Iframe modal

 ##Team Members and Contributions
 All team members are full stack web development students of the [DigitalCrafts](http://www.digitalcrafts.com/) November 2016 cohort.
 This project utilizes our frontend skills that we have learned along with pair programming and SCRUM agile development methodology.
 We used Taiga to implement a Kanban task scheduling system to practice agile software development.